What is GSU’s AIM HIGH commitment?

 How do I apply?

-Complete your FAFSA requirements and be admitted to GSU by April 1.
+Complete your FAFSA requirements and be admitted to GSU.
 No separate application required.

 Do I need to submit a FAFSA (Free Application for Federal Student Aid)?